vistle/vistle.github.io/architecture/index.md

 This mode of operation is selected at compile-time by enabling the CMake option `VISTLE_MULTI_PROCESS`.
-On systems where the VR renderer OpenCOVER is required, this mode has to be used, as it is possible to run more than one instance of OpenCOVER within one address space.
+On systems where the VR renderer OpenCOVER is required, this mode has to be used, as it is not possible to run more than one instance of OpenCOVER within one address space.

 ### Single-process Model With a One MPI Process